kbseah/learn-teochew/pages/demonstrative_pronouns.md

 ### *...kao2* • ...口 • “outside”

+Refers to an outdoor location, or a place just outside an entryway or exit.

+> *muŋ¹¹kʰau⁵²* • *mung5(7)kao2* • 門口 • “at the door”

 ### *...boin5* • ...爿 • “side, place”

+Refers to positions flanking something or somebody (e.g. *non6(7)boin5* • 兩爿 • “both sides”), but can also be used to refer to “a place” in a general way.
+Also written with the character 畔.

 > hɯ⁵³**põĩ⁵⁵**kai¹¹ tsʰu²¹³ si¹¹ tseŋ⁵³hu⁵³ kʰi⁵³ kai¹¹
 >